To Dance Is a Radical Act

 When we do, we find in our bodily selves the ideas and motivation we need to move creatively and constructively in response to the social, psychological and environmental issues that concern us.
 We can, because we care.
 We care, because we feel what it is to be a bodily self.
 And with that knowledge, we have the surest moral compass there is.

-2. Practice dance narrowly, understand dance broadly.
+2. Even if you practice dance narrowly, understand dance broadly.
 Often, when we begin to study dance, we start with one technique or one teacher, and quickly identify ourselves as students of a given technique.
 We perfect particular patterns of movement, and then build on what we have learned.
 In time, our movements gain strength and grace, and the timbre of a signature style.

 At the same time, we always need to remember that no one form or technique of dance is itself dance.
 A form is a catalyst to dance.
 The exercises of a given technique are helpful because they draw our attention to certain ranges of movement, quicken our awareness of these possibilities, and guide us to release our own energy through them.